Gartner reckons recent outsourcing deals are not viable and the future

 - Most major deal failures were due to a break down in the overall relationship between the stakeholders in the outsourcing agreement

-- Successful deals were dependent on a range of interfaces, between the service recipients and the service providers
+- Successful deals were dependent on a range of interfaces, between the service recipients and

 - Six interfaces, that operate above day-to-day service delivery, emerged as critical